 For students who hold a Bachelor’s of Science in Architecture degree from another institution, transfer credits are evaluated on a case-by-case basis.
 It is common that an applicant in this situation may be admitted to the graduate program but will likely require one year of undergraduate coursework prior to entering the master’s thesis sequence.
 A portfolio is required for applicants who hold an undergraduate degree in architecture.

 3-plus Year Path

-For students who hold a Bachelor’s degree in another field, transfer credits are evaluated on a case-by-case basis, but it is possible to complete the professional masters degree in architecture in 3-1/2 to 4 years depending on previous experience.
+For students who hold a Bachelor’s degree in another field, transfer credits are evaluated on a case-by-case basis, but it is possible to complete the professional masters degree in architecture in 3-1/2 years.

 Completing the 4 year (non-professional) bachelor's degree is useful for those individuals wishing to obtain a foundation in the field of architecture, as preparation for either continued education in a master's degree program or for employment options in architecturally related areas or other career paths.
 We offer the Bachelor of Science in Architecture degree to students who have successfully completed the first four years of study, including one Co-op, but do not wish to pursue the Master of Architecture degree, or were not accepted into the Master of Architecture level of the program.